 A cherry-picking exercise certainly would not be the most efficient or effective approach, but there are systematic options that you could consider to more confidently place your good customers into the right group and leave the fraudsters behind.

-Previously, we discussed how to use third-party data to identify which customers are likely to be rejected incorrectly by looking at historical patterns.
+Previously, we discussed how to use third-party data to identify which customers are likely to trigger a false decline by looking at historical patterns.
 The trouble is, customers were rejected for a particular reason.
 Simply trusting that those that appeared to be good based on correlations to accepted transactions might be too big of a leap of faith for companies that are risk-averse.
 In this blog, we will discuss how to test historical findings in a live production environment.

 A Low-Risk Way to Prove It Out